 Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments (3) The aerodrome operator must:a) implement the wildlife hazard management plan; andb) keep the plan under continuous review.
-This plan AM/ADG HoA Ongoing ■ Compliant (4) For subsection (3), a review of the wildlife hazard management plan must be conducted in each of the following circumstances: a) if an aircraft experiences multiple wildlife strikes; b) if an aircraft experiences substantial damage following any wildlife strike; c) if an aircraft experiences an engine ingestion of wildlife; d) if the ongoing presence of wildlife is observed on the aerodrome in size or in numbers reasonably capable of causing an event mentioned in paragraph (a), (b) or (c); e) at least every 12 months, but if during a period of 12 months the plan was reviewed under paragraph (a), (b), (c) or (d), at least every 12 months after that review.
-This plan AM/ADG HoA As required ■ Compliant This review has been prepared as part of the ASA WHMP review process.
+This plan Airport Manager Ongoing " N/A " Non-compliant ■ Compliant (4) For subsection (3), a review of the wildlife hazard management plan must be conducted in each of the following circumstances: a) if an aircraft experiences multiple wildlife strikes; b) if an aircraft experiences substantial damage following any wildlife strike; c) if an aircraft experiences an engine ingestion of wildlife; d) if the ongoing presence of wildlife is observed on the aerodrome in size or in numbers reasonably capable of causing an event mentioned in paragraph (a), (b) or (c); e) at least every 12 months, but if during a period of 12 months the plan was reviewed under paragraph (a), (b), (c) or (d), at least every 12 months after that review.
+This plan Airport Manager As required " N/A " Non-compliant ■ Compliant This review has been prepared as part of the ASA WHMP review process.
 This plan outlines the specifications for WHMP review.
 CASA MOS Part 17.05 - Wildlife Hazard Reporting (1) If the presence of wildlife is assessed as constituting an ongoing hazard to aircraft, the aerodrome operator must advise the AIS provider in writing to include an appropriate warning notice in the AIP-ERSA in accordance with Chapter 5 of this MOS.
 Note: Reports to the Australian Transport Safety Bureau following a wildlife strike event are also required in accordance with the Transport Safety Investigation Regulations 2003.
-Wildlife Management Procedures - Section 3: Assess and Communicate Hazards AM/ADG HoA As required ■ Compliant (2) Without affecting subsection (1), if a wildlife hazard is assessed as being: a) at a higher risk than usual; and b) of a short-term or seasonal nature; Wildlife Management Procedures - Section 3: Assess and Communicate Hazards AM/ADG HoA ARO As required ■ Compliant
+Wildlife Management Procedures - Section 3: Assess and Communicate Hazards Airport Manager As required " N/A " Non-compliant ■ Compliant (2) Without affecting subsection (1), if a wildlife hazard is assessed as being:a) at a higher risk than usual; andb) of a short-term or seasonal nature; Wildlife Management Procedures - Section 3: Assess and Communicate Hazards Airport Manager ARO As required " N/A " Non-compliant ■ Compliant

 Legislative Requirement or Competency Related Tasks or Procedures Responsibility Timeframe Compliance Comments i. then the aerodrome operator must ensure that a timely NOTAM warning of the hazard is given to pilots using the aerodrome.
 Note: See CASA Advisory Circular (AC) 139.C-16: Wildlife Hazard Management at aerodromes, as existing from time to time and freely available on the CASA website, for details on what information CASA recommends should be included in the NOTAM.
 (3) Without affecting subsection (1) or (2), if a wildlife hazard is assessed as being a serious and imminent threat to aviation safety at an aerodrome, the aerodrome operator must ensure that pilots using the aerodrome are directly advised on CTAF or UNICOM.
-Wildlife Management Procedures - Section 3: Assess and Communicate Hazards ARO As required ■ Compliant CASA MOS Part 17.06 - Wildlife Hazard Mitigation ' The aerodrome operator must implement controls to mitigate wildlife hazard risks within the boundary of the aerodrome.
+Wildlife Management Procedures - Section 3: Assess and Communicate Hazards ARO As required " N/A " Non-compliant ■ Compliant CASA MOS Part 17.06 - Wildlife Hazard Mitigation 1 1 The aerodrome operator must implement controls to mitigate wildlife hazard risks within the boundary of the aerodrome.
 Note 1: For the management of hazards outside of the aerodrome boundary, see subsection 17.01 (2) and paragraph 17.04 (2) (d).
-Note 2: For the management of hazards from land-based wildlife CASA recommends continuous fencing around the aerodrome boundary, or otherwise containing the movement area.
-Wildlife Management Procedures - Section 4: Active Management This plan AM/ADG HoA ARO Ongoing ■ Compliant It is recommended that a fence inspection schedule and procedure be formalised and form part of the ARO's regular duties.
+Wildlife Management Procedures - Section 4: Active Management Airport Manager ARO Ongoing " N/A " Non-compliant ■ Compliant It is recommended that a fence inspection schedule and procedure be formalised and Note 2: For the management of hazards from land-based wildlife CASA recommends continuous fencing around the aerodrome boundary, or otherwise containing the movement area.
+This plan form part of the ARO's regular duties.